Skip to content

 8kSec's deep link and WebView exploitation guide provides a hands-on walkthrough using the InsecureShop vulnerable app, demonstrating URL validation bypass techniques such as verifying authority instead of full domain name, allowing suffix-based bypasses.
 Oversecured's research has documented deep link vulnerabilities across Google, Samsung, TikTok, and banking applications, often chaining deep link exploitation with content provider access or WebView loading for full compromise.

-Android 6.0 (API 23) App Links with domain verification prevent scheme hijacking for HTTPS links Only protects HTTPS; custom URI schemes remain unverified
+6.0 23 App Links with domain verification via assetlinks.json Prevents scheme hijacking for verified HTTPS links; custom schemes remain unverified

-Android 12 (API 31) Stricter App Link verification; unverified links open in browser by default Apps with misconfigured assetlinks.json or missing autoVerify fall back to chooser behavior
+12 31 Stricter App Link verification Unverified links open in browser by default; misconfigured assetlinks.json falls back to chooser

-Android 13 (API 33) Restricted settings prevent sideloaded apps from registering as default handlers Does not affect already-installed apps or Play Store-distributed malware
+13 33 Restricted settings prevent sideloaded apps from registering as default handlers Does not affect already-installed apps or Play Store-distributed malware

 Families Using This Technique